Cervus canadensis canadensis

 Range and habitat

-This subspecies occurs in south-central Canada and in USA around the Rocky mountains, south to New Mexico.
+This subspecies occurs in most of North America.
 The species is also found in eastern Asia.
 Lives in forests, open grasslands, woodlands, prairies and steppes, up to 3300 m.

 Conservation